 The Importance of a single customer view

 An SCV allows businesses to track customers and how they interact with the brand across each channel.
-It helps progress customer service, improve retention, secure higher conversion rates and improve customer lifetime value (CLV).
+It helps improve customer service, customer retention, secure higher conversion rates and improve customer lifetime value (CLV).

 - Cross-channel marketing data

-In a study published by The Aberdeen Group, “Brands with extremely strong cross-channel customer engagement keep an average 89% of their customers, in comparison to 33% for companies with weak cross-channel customer engagement”.
+In a study published by The Aberdeen Group, “Brands with extremely strong cross-channel customer engagement keep, on average, 89% of their customers, in comparison to 33% for companies with weak cross-channel customer engagement”.
 Customers will often jump from one device to another which makes marketing attribution very hard.
-By having a fully integrated customer view, it is easier to deliver a seamless and personalised customer journey and for brands to track their customer’s interactions in glorious Technicolor!
+By having a fully integrated customer view, it is easier to deliver a seamless and personalised customer journey and, allows brands to track their customer’s interactions in glorious Technicolor!

 2. Remove duplicate and isolated data

-The single customer review helps identify and remove duplicate customer records because a single platform will manage all the information across multiple channels.
+The single customer view helps identify and remove duplicate customer records because one single centralised customer dataset deduplicates duplicate records from multiple channels and sources.
 Many brands find it hard to maintain accurate customer data as new software and channels are integrated into the marketing and customer service mix.
 By creating a 360 view, data is stored in one single location for the entire organisation.
-Data isolation is another major problem that businesses often face with different departments creating ‘data silos’ which are not accessible to other departments of the business.
+Data isolation is another major problem that businesses often face; with different departments creating ‘data silos’ which are not accessible to other departments of the business.

 While this may not sound dangerous, it can lead to mistakes that some customers (even loyal ones) may not forgive.
 For example, a brand may accidentally send multiple copies of the same marketing email to a single person.
 When this happens, customer retention may be affected.

-If used well, the SCV can enable the business to deliver personalised engagement with the customer and the wider business will have a rich source of insight about how they can improve sales, operations and customer retention rates.
+If used well, the SCV can enable the business to deliver more personalised engagement with the customer and the wider business will have a rich source of insight to improve sales, marketing and operations which will naturally result in higher customer retention rates.

 Benefits of building an SCV